Recommendations

 Health Tips

-1. Consecutive use for more than one hour of internet and other electronic screen products is discouraged
+1. Be physically active; consecutive use for more than one hour of internet and other electronic screen products is discouraged

 2. Engage in interactive activities in real life